Saturday, February 02, 2013

 Southwest of Johor

-Our tour along the southwest coast of Johor with my in-laws commenced from Batu Pahat and ended at the southern most tip of west Johor, Tanjung Piai.
+Our tour along the southwest coast of Johor with my in-laws began in Batu Pahat and concluded at the southernmost tip of west Johor, Tanjung Piai.

 Pontian Kecil